Abstract

 Resident microglia do not need systemic neutrophils for resolution of mild laser-damage

 The CNS and retina, unlike other peripheral tissues, cannot suffer from excess inflammation as there may be dire functional consequences.
 Therefore it is possible that microglia protect against exorbitant inflammation by modulating the recruitment of systemic inflammatory cells.4,15–17 Of these, neutrophils are often one of the first systemic responders.
-Despite their helpful roles in other tissues, neutrophils can secrete neurotoxic compounds that could present a danger to the CNS.81 Given their conflicted role in the body, we ask the question: to what extent do neutrophils respond to acute neural loss in the retina?
-Retinal cells are lost with age82 and disease83 and yet, for the organism, visual perception must persist.
-In this laser lesion model, we ablate 27% of the photoreceptors in a 50 µm region.
-This acute damage model can begin to provide clues about how the immune system responds when photoreceptors are lost in disease.
+Despite their helpful roles in other tissues, neutrophils can secrete neurotoxic compounds that could present a danger to the CNS.80 Given their conflicted role in the body, we ask the question: to what extent do neutrophils respond to acute neural loss in the retina?
+Retinal cells are lost with age81 and disease82 and yet, for the organism, visual perception must persist.
+There are limitations on how generalizable this mild damage to more severe damage or disease phenotypes, but this acute damage model can begin to provide clues about how immune cells interact in response to PR loss.
+In this laser lesion model, we ablate 27% of the PRs in a 50 µm region.

 We find that microglia undergo a rapid and progressive response to this injury.
 We show evidence of PR phagocytosis (Figure 9 - figure supplement 2), interaction with neighboring microglia (Figure 9 – figure supplement 1) and they are also axially positioned to facilitate retinal remodeling (Figure 9).
-Furthermore, throughout the temporal evolution of the microglial response, we find no evidence of neutrophil recruitment despite the damage being within 10s of microns from retinal vessels that carry systemic neutrophils.
-At the onset of the neutrophil extravasation cascade, endothelial cells in the vicinity of inflamed tissue typically elevate the expression of adhesion molecules, facilitating the adherence and extravasation of circulating neutrophils.84 Furthermore, neutrophils are dependent on priming events as prerequisite to further activation and engagement of their effector functions.85,86 Based on our data, we suggest that although microglia show a strong and lasting activation, at no time point from seconds-to-months, are the damage-associated molecular patterns or chemotactic gradients strong enough to recruit neutrophils in response to this damage.
-This is evidenced in our data from two key observations: 1) in response to laser injury, we saw no examples of systemic leukocytes rolling in vessels adjacent to injury locations (Figure 8 – video 1).
-2) Using fluorescence, we did not observe adherent or extravasated neutrophils adjacent to imparted photoreceptor loss (Figure 8).
+Furthermore, throughout the temporal evolution of the microglial response, we find no evidence of neutrophil recruitment despite the damage being within 10s of microns from retinal vessels that carry them.
+At the onset of the neutrophil extravasation cascade, endothelial cells in the vicinity of inflamed tissue typically elevate the expression of adhesion molecules, facilitating the adherence and extravasation of circulating neutrophils.83 Furthermore, neutrophils are dependent on priming events as prerequisite to further activation and engagement of their effector functions.84,85 Based on our data, we suggest that although microglia show a strong and lasting activation, at no time point from seconds-to-months, are the damage-associated molecular patterns or chemotactic gradients strong enough to recruit neutrophils in response to this damage.
+This is evidenced in our data from two key observations: 1) We saw no examples of systemic leukocytes rolling in vessels adjacent to injury locations (Figure 8 – video 1).
+2) Using fluorescence, we did not observe adherent or extravasated neutrophils adjacent to imparted PR loss (Figure 8).
 This may suggest that the region of insult is too small, or that activated microglia are not sufficient for recruiting neutrophils with damage of this magnitude.
-This could mean that a minimum threshold of neural damage must be met before neutrophils will respond to damage of this type.
+Perhaps a minimum threshold of neural damage must be met before neutrophils will respond.
+It is possible that resident microglia facilitate the necessary phagocytic and retinal remodeling response despite release of cytokines from damaged retinal cells that would normally recruit systemic immune cells in peripheral tissues.
 Such a strategy would benefit the CNS.
-It is possible that resident microglia facilitate the necessary phagocytic and retinal remodeling response despite release of cytokines from damaged retinal cells that would normally recruit systemic immune cells in peripheral tissues.

 Future work will explore whether there is a threshold magnitude of neuronal cell loss required for recruitment of systemic cells that is unique to the retina.
-Building on this work, next studies will examine more severe or widespread injury regimes that may provide stronger activating molecular signals and interact with a larger population of systemic cells.
+Next studies will examine more severe or widespread injury regimes that provide stronger activating molecular signals and interact with a larger population of systemic cells.

 Microglia may inhibit neutrophil activation